Starlove1/alx-system_engineering-devops/0x00-shell_basics/README.md

-del dir my_first_directory in /tmp
+command that change cur dir to prev one